The Anza Trail

 Hiking and Biking Trails

 The 4.5-mile trail from Tumacácori to Tubac meanders through the shaded Santa Cruz River Valley and closely follows Anza's original route.
 The Santa Cruz River Park follows the dry Santa Cruz River in the City of Tucson.
 It has a multi-use trail within the historic corridor and offers the potential for interpretation of the Anza Trail.
 Picacho Peak State Park offers extensive hiking trails through the area and is especially beautiful during the April-May wildflower season.

 Missions & Churches - Hal…

 Historic Churches of Old Bisbee Experience the history of Old Bisbee through its historic churches.
 Visit the century-old Covenant Presbyterian Church built in 1903 by...
 Read More

-Find Hiking Trails Take a look at some trails broken down by skill level here.
-We also have a page listing ten of our favorite...
+Find Hiking Trails Take a look at some trails broken down by skill level .
+See a 360 degree view of some of the area's...
 Read More